-Join Scott Hirsch for an in-depth discussion in this video Printing final stems, part of Mixing a Short Film with Audition.
+Join Scott Hirsch for an in-depth discussion in this video Printing final stems, part of Audition: Mixing a Short Film.

 Once you have your mix finalized, it's time to do what we call the print master…or the rerecording session.…This is where you make flattened versions of all your stems, both as a fully…mixed stereo track and as individual effects, ADR, dialogue, foley, and music stems.…Those split-out stems can be useful later if you need to make a minor change, a…foreign language version, change the music, et cetera.…That way you don't have to go back to the complete session to do those changes.…

 In this movie, we'll work through the final steps to export these final mixes and stems.…Remember, because we started with Audition's Film Mix template, we're already…routing our stem tracks to their respective master stem output tracks.…The first order of business is to make sure that when we export back to Premiere,…or wherever our destination is, that our movie stays in sync.
 Remember our two-…pop, the one-frame beep at timecode 00:59:58.00 frames?…I put it here on its own track called Tones.…

 We need to make sure it makes its way onto all of our final stereo and stem mixes.…

 This Adobe Audition course is an excellent companion to our video course Documentary Editing with Premiere Pro, which shows how to highlight a cause, express a point of view, and tell a story with Adobe Premiere Pro and some essential documentary editing techniques.

 - Setting up your Audition workspace and project

 - Exporting audio and video from Premiere Pro